TosbackCgusBridge-Bot/CGUs-versions/Americanexpress/Privacy Policy.md

 **Can this Statement change?**
 We may change this Statement at any time.
 Changes are effective when we post them on this site.

 **Questions About this Statement?**

-If you have questions about this Online Privacy Statement, call 1-800-THE-CARD (1-800-843-2273) or the number on the back of your Card if you are a Cardmember.
+If you have questions about this Online Privacy Statement, call 1-800-THE-CARD (1-800-843-2273).

 **Glossary**